Welcome to the UNLV Computer Science Student Center

 Download and install the Horizon Client for your operating system: Omnissa Horizon Client Download -

-Step 1.5: Connect to the UNLV VPN if off-campus
+Step 1.5 (off campus only): Connect to the UNLV VPN

-If you are off campus, you need to connect to the UNLV VPN to use this service.
-You can also review UNLV VPN setup instructions.
+If you are off campus, you need to connect to the UNLV VPN.

 Step 2: Allow Peripheral Access

-If/when prompted, allow access to peripherals such as your keyboard, mouse, microphone, and audio output.
+If/when prompted, allow access to your peripherals (keyboard, mouse, microphone, audio, etc.).

 Step 3: Connect to the UNLV Server